waste-of-kindergarten/xpython37-v0.1/python/Doc/extending/extending.rst

-An important convention throughout the Python interpreter is the following: when a function fails, it should set an exception condition and return an error value (usually a ``NULL`` pointer).
-Exceptions are stored in a static global variable inside the interpreter; if this variable is ``NULL`` no exception has occurred.
-A second global variable stores the "associated value" of the exception (the second argument to :keyword:`raise`).
-A third variable contains the stack traceback in case the error originated in Python code.
-These three variables are the C equivalents of the result in Python of :meth:`sys.exc_info` (see the section on module :mod:`sys` in the Python Library Reference).
+An important convention throughout the Python interpreter is the following: when a function fails, it should set an exception condition and return an error value (usually ``-1`` or a ``NULL`` pointer).
+Exception information is stored in three members of the interpreter's thread state.
+These are ``NULL`` if there is no exception.
+Otherwise they are the C equivalents of the members of the Python tuple returned by :meth:`sys.exc_info`.
+These are the exception type, exception instance, and a traceback object.
 It is important to know about them to understand how errors are passed around.

 The Python API defines a number of functions to set various types of exceptions.